 Virtual Desktop Infrastructure

-VMware Horizon is different from VDI however it relies on many aspects of VDI operating on the vSphere Platform.
 VMware Horizon is a highly customizable VMware solution for Virtual Desktop infrastructure and is a complete packaged solution that provides desktop management, pool management, application virtualization, storage management, application entitlement.

 VMware Horizon architecture